PotatoDoge/jwt-microservice/README.md

 # JWT Generator

-Microserivce that is in charge of generating jwts for valid users, as well as registering new users.
+Microservice that is in charge of generating jwts for valid users, as well as registering new users.

 Keypoints:
 - Authorization